CHL Import Draft: European goalkeeper ban

 On June 11, 2013, the CHL announced that the upcoming Import Draft would be the final opportunity to select European goalkeepers.
-Teams could draft 1994 or 1995 birth-year goalkeepers only in first round of the 2013 Import Draft, and current import goalkeepers in the CHL would remain eligible to continue playing until the standard age limit.
+Teams could draft 1994 or 1995 birth-year goalkeepers only in the first round of the 2013 Import Draft, and current import goalkeepers in the CHL would remain eligible to continue playing until the standard age limit.
 The CHL cited the need to improve Canadian goalkeeping as a reason behind the change.
 The move is seen as a response to Hockey Canada's recent inability to develop top notch goaltenders.
 The Canadian junior team had not won a World Junior Championship since 2009, which was blamed on poor goalkeeping.
 Other signs of Canada's goalkeeper weakness include: the 2013 CHL Goaltender of the Year award went to Patrik Bartosak of the Czech Republic, all three Vezina Trophy finalists in the 2012–13 NHL season were Europeans, and a Canadian had not been the first goalkeeper chosen in the NHL Entry Draft in five years.
 Arguments were made that Canadian goalkeepers were not getting a chance to develop, and that teams contending for a championship were drafting goaltenders from Europe.
 The change may actually benefit the banned goalkeepers, as statistics indicate that the best European goalkeepers have been developed in their own domestic leagues.

-The CHL began reevaluating the ban in February, 2018, in cooperation with Hockey Canada.
+The CHL began reevaluating the ban in February 2018, in cooperation with Hockey Canada.
 Commissioner David Branch said that the ban was never viewed as a mistake, and its reversal was not trying to right a wrong; rather it was about comparing the development programs since put in place to best serve the interest of the Canadian goalkeeper.
 USA Hockey has implemented similar programs, and the USHL recently slackened its import player rules, allowing more Canadians and Europeans.
 The proposal to resume drafting European goalkeepers claims that it brings more competition, and forces Canadians to prove their talents against a broader pool.
 In the four NHL Entry Drafts since the ban was implemented, 36 goalkeepers have been selected from Europe, 26 from elsewhere in North America (National Collegiate Athletic Association, USHL, North American Hockey League), and 22 from the CHL.
 For the 2018 draft, the ban was lifted and European goalkeepers became eligible again for selection.